 This death awareness usually presents itself in two ways: death anxiety or death reflection.

 - Death anxiety refers to negative attitudes about death, which can relate to anxiety and depression.
 In fact, recent studies have begun exploring the fear of death associated with this virus and how it’s triggering higher levels of anxiety in individuals.

 - Death reflection tends to focus on the positive aspects of dying — like finding meaning in life and death.

 As we struggle to make sense of the last year and the mental health implications of a global pandemic, we wanted to learn more about western attitudes toward death and end-of-life planning.

 Better Place Forests surveyed 1,138 Americans ranging in age from 25 to 75+, across the country, from a variety of demographics.
 We asked questions regarding end-of-life matters with the hopes of determining how the coronavirus pandemic has shifted their thinking and influenced their behaviors.

-How is all this affecting our attitudes towards death and planning for end of life?
-Better Place Forests asked 1,138 Americans ranging in age from 25 to 75+, across all regions, and from a variety of racial demographics how the coronavirus pandemic is shifting their thinking and influencing their behaviors.
-We’ve published our findings here in “American Attitudes Toward Death in the Time of Coronavirus” both to answer this question and perhaps the more important one: How might we use this new awareness to improve our lives, calm our fears, and take better care of those we love?
+We’ve published our findings here in “American Attitudes Toward Death in the Time of Coronavirus” to explore this topic and consider how we can use this new awareness to improve our lives, calm our fears, and take better care of those we love.